markdown-party/mono/README.md

   is called, a new **cold** `Flow` of messages is generated.
 An `Exchange` may `emit(..)` different messages of type `O` depending on what messages of type `I` it receives in its `incoming` inbox
 + The `Echo<I, O>` interface, which returns two asymmetrical `Exchange` with inverted directions.
-  Essentially, an `Echo` a site in the distributed system, which can then "talk" and "reply" to other sites.
+  Essentially, an `Echo` is a site in the distributed system, which can then "talk" and "reply" to other sites.

 ```